-JCB is an award-winning architecture, interior design and urban design practice established in 1998 by Tim Jackson, Jon Clements and Graham Burrows.
-Our team of over 80 design professionals is united by a shared commitment to the delivery of innovative design solutions.
+JCB is an award-winning architecture, interior design and urban design practice established in 1998.
+Our team is united by a shared commitment to the delivery of innovative design solutions.

 We're driven by core design principles that allow us to explore each new project afresh.
 Our approach is site sensitive, engaged with local climatic conditions and adaptive to contextual opportunities.

 Over time the buildings we construct become part of our collective memory.
 Past generations are inscribed in the walls around us.
 We are keenly aware of this fact and the historical context of each project we work on.